I. BOLD PUBLIC-PRIVATE ACTION: THE COCOA & FORESTS INITIATIVE

 The set of public-private actions represent unprecedented commitments on forest protection and restoration, and sustainable cocoa production and farmer livelihoods.
 These combined actions, which are aligned with the Paris Climate Agreement, will play a crucial role in sequestering carbon stocks and thereby addressing global and local climate change.

 III.
-WHITTAKER’S ACTION PLAN
+WHITTAKER’S ACTION PLAN FOR GHANA

 Whittaker’s, a family-owned chocolate manufacturer based in New Zealand, proudly supports the Cocoa and Forests Initiative (CFI).
 Becoming a signatory to the CFI builds on our existing commitments to sustainable sourcing, and we welcome the accountability that the CFI will demand of the industry as a whole.